mtiews/grafana-json-datasource/README.md

-# JSON Datasource – a generic backend datasource
+# JSON Datasource - Enhanced – a generic backend datasource

 The JSON Datasource executes JSON requests against arbitrary backends.
-_JSON Datasource is built on top of the [Simple JSON Datasource](https://github.com/grafana/simple-json-datasource)._ It has refactored code, additional features and active development.
+_JSON Datasource is forked from [JSON Datasource](https://github.com/simPod/grafana-json-datasource)._

+Enhancements:
+- Tag Keys/Values can now be used in Grafana's query editor to further filter the data.

 ## Contents